ojas-chaturvedi/Digit-Recognizer/Project_Proposal.typ

 == Objective
 #chiline()

-To develop a custom machine learning model which would be able to detect AI-generated text
+To develop a custom machine learning model which would be able to determine what a digit is from an image of a handwritten single digit

 == Implementation
 #chiline()